OracleMichael/OIC101/README.md

 	- Notice how the default message for the `responseFromOIC` endpoint is simply `Hello world!!!`.
 You will change this message to demonstrate that a successful connection between OIC and this application was made.

 ### Creating a connection
 Remember to ***FREQUENTLY SAVE YOUR CONNECTIONS***.
-There will only be an initial and final reminder to save in this tutorial; OIC does not have an "autosave" feature for connections or integrations.
+There will only be an initial and final reminder to save in this workshop; OIC does not have an "autosave" feature for connections or integrations.
 1. If you haven't already, click the upper left hamburger menu and select **Connections**.
 <img src="images/OIC-2.02.png" width="100%" title="Navigating to Connections">
 <img src="images/OIC-2.03.png" width="100%" title="Connections">